-With so many U.S. colleges and universities to choose from, the application process can be confusing.
+With so many US universities to choose from, the application process can be confusing.
 However, there are steps that you can take to create a list of American colleges that best suit you.
 It is best to start the entire college selection process about 16 months before the date you intend to enter college.
 This way, you’ll have enough time to research your many options.

 Think carefully about the environment in which you’ll be most comfortable.
 For example, are you interested in an urban, suburban, or rural environment?
 Will you be comfortable on a large campus with thousands of students or would you prefer a smaller, more personal campus?
 Are you looking for particular climate conditions?
 Do you want to attend a school where there are special dorms for international students?
 These questions do not really have “right” answers—you should simply decide what’s important to you and look for schools that match.